 ^ Go to top

 The MPH Program is the most widely recognized professional credential for leadership positions in public health.
-This degree is appropriate for those who wish to pursue careers in developing, planning, managing, or evaluating health promotion and disease prevention programs, or in conducting public health related research.
-The UNF MPH Program prepares students with a broad understanding of the core areas of public health combined with a focus on competencies specific to the health promotion and education concentration area.
+This degree is appropriate for those who wish to pursue careers in developing, planning, managing, or evaluating health promotion and disease prevention programs, or in conducting public health related research or epidemiology.
+The UNF MPH Program prepares students with a broad understanding of the core areas of public health combined with a focus on competencies specific to one of two concentrations: health promotion/health education and epidemiology.
 MPH graduates will be able to integrate and apply their knowledge to address public health problems, and will possess skills and competencies necessary for public health practice in a wide range of public and private institutions.
 Graduates are typically employed in governmental or non-profit health agencies, health care facilities, work site wellness programs or school settings.

 MPH Program admissions are handled by the UNF Graduate School (http://www.unf.edu/admissions/applynow/).
 The UNF MPH Program only considers applications for new students for the fall term of each year.
 The following information must be submitted to the UNF Graduate School by the published deadline.

-Applicants not meeting the GRE or 3.0 minimum requirement may contact the Master of Public Health Program Director (Dr. Moore, email@example.com) for additional admission criteria options.
+Applicants not meeting the GRE or 3.0 minimum requirements may contact the Master of Public Health Program Director (Dr. Johnson, firstname.lastname@example.org ) for additional admission criteria options.

 NOTE: Students should be aware that admission into any graduate program is granted on a competitive basis.
 Students meeting minimum requirements may be denied admission based on such factors as program capacity or academic discretion.
 Likewise, students may be considered for admission as an exception if stated admissions criteria are not met.